achildrenmile/HamRadioConfigs/Readme.md

-Here you can find configurations, tryouts and other things around ham radio.
+Here you can find configurations, tryouts and other things related ham radio.